totaljs/components/j-Sounds/readme.md

 ## j-Sounds

-This component contains some preddefined sounds like `beep`, `fail`, `success`, etc..
+This component contains some predefined sounds like `beep`, `fail`, `success`, etc...
 Path contains a volume control in percentage, `0` disables playing.

 __Configuration__: